spyder-ide/spyder-website/src/routes/blog/release-spyder-6.0.0/+page.md

 Overall, over two dozen contributors made more than 2600 commits and contributed 312 pull requests closing 137 unique issues, adding or modifying approximately 200 000 lines of code across 900 files.
 We're excited that in less than a month and a half since being published, just our new standalone installers for Spyder 6.0.0 and 6.0.1 have been downloaded over 350 000 times across Windows, Mac and Linux!

-We'll have separate follow-up blog posts by each of our team members highlighting and demoing some of the biggest enhancements, including our new remote development platform, UI/UX design and usability improvements, updated first-party plugins, new website, documentation site and translations, and others, in addition to [Ryan's existing post on the brand new Conda-based installers/updaters](../cbi-installers).
+We'll have followup blogs by each of our team members highlighting the biggest improvements, including among others our new remote development architecture, UI/UX improvements, updated plugins, and a new website, docs site and translations, in addition to [Ryan's existing post](../cbi-installers) on the Conda-based installers/updaters.
 Keep an eye out for those in the coming weeks!

 In the meantime, here's a summary of what's new in the Spyder 6 release!
 Check out the [Spyder 6 Changelog](https://github.com/spyder-ide/spyder/blob/6.x/changelogs/Spyder-6.md#version-600-2024-09-03) for a complete list of new features, UI improvements, bug fixes, API changes and more.